terraform-cisco-modules/terraform-intersight-imm/modules/policies_vnic_iscsi_target/README.md

 }
 ```

-This module will create an iSCSI Target Policy in Intersight.
-This can be used to create Profiles and Templates that require an iSCSI Target Policy.
+This module will create a (vNIC) iSCSI Static Target Policy in Intersight.
+This can be used to create Profiles and Templates that require a (vNIC) iSCSI Static Target Policy.

 These resources are consumed